Last updated on March 24th, 2022

 Where to Use Velvet: Blend tufted velvet couch with velvet curtains.

-If you find yourself surrounded with plush and classy furnishings then you have endless options for velvet!
+If you find yourself surrounded by plush and classy furnishings then you have endless options for velvet!
 Try classic velvet pieces like the Chesterfield sofa or a wing chair, and accessories like pillows and throws in soft and subdued hues.